babinkos/k8s-mongodb-cluster-demo/README.md

 - http://blog.kubernetes.io/2017/01/running-mongodb-on-kubernetes-with-statefulsets.html
 - http://pauldone.blogspot.com/2017/06/deploying-mongodb-on-kubernetes-gke25.html

+All chart templates was made from scratch.
+Sidecar in nodejs is a bit outdated (regarding auth and Mongo client) and reports warning in log constantly.

 ## Tested on
 Ubuntu Linux using https://microk8s.io/ snap (v1.18.6) singe node and multi-node cluster (https://microk8s.io/docs/clustering) made with LXD